mne-tools/mne-hcp/README.md

 Neuromag coordinates.
 As things are coordinates have to be kept in the native space to be aligned with the HCP outputs.

+### Reproducing HCP sensor space outputs

+A couple of steps are necessary to reproduce the original sensor space outputs.

+#### Reference channels should be regressed out.

+Checkout `hcp.preprocessing.apply_ref_meg_residual_fit`.

+#### The trial info structure gives the correct latencies of the events

+The latencies in the trigger channel are shifted by around 18 ms.
+For now we'd recommend using the events from the `hcp.io.read_trial_info_hcp`.

+#### The default filters in MNE and FieldTrip are different.

+FieldTrip uses 4th order butterworth filter.
+In MNE you might need to adjust the `*_trans_bandwidth` parameter to avoid numerical error.

 ### Workflows

 NNE-HCP ships convenience functions, called workflows to perform stereotypical